 National Pizza Month honors one of America’s favorite foods.
 Children can learn some interesting facts about pizza at: Pizza.

 National Breast Cancer Awareness Month reminds people of the need for cancer screening.

 Fire Prevention Week educates children about what to do in case of fire.
 Presidential Proclamation has declared the week to be the first or second week in October since 1925.
-This year Fire Prevention Week starts October 3 and ends on October 9.
-This year’s theme is “Serve Up Fire Safety in the Kitchen.”
+This year Fire Prevention Week starts October 9 and ends on October 15.
+This year’s theme is “Learn the Sounds of Fire Safety.”
 Children could visit a website at: Fire Prevention Week.
 Idea: Perhaps a firefighter could visit the classroom and share fire safety information.